suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 An unconstrained system that presents data to a user can do so according to typical usage patterns without first executing the manifest, and can trust that information with the same level of confidence as the manifest itself.

 A verifier can be constructed to emulate execution the manifest and compare the results of that execution to the source material, providing a check that the manifest performs its stated objectives and that the manifest does not exceed the capabilities of the target device.

-## Required Template: Compatibility Check

-The compatibility check ensures that devices only install compatible images.

-Common:
-Set Current Component
-Check Vendor Identifier
-Check Class Identifier

-All manifests MUST contain the compatibility check template, except as outlined below.

-If a device class has a unique trust anchor, and every element in its trust chain is unique--different from every element in any other device class, then it MAY include the compatibility check.

-If a manifest includes a dependency that performs a compatibility check, then the dependent manifest MAY include the compatibility check.

-The compatibility check template contains a data dependency: Vendor Identifier and Class Identifier MUST be set prior to executing the template.
-One example of the full template is included below, however Parameters may be set within a Try-Each block as well.
-They may also be inherited from a dependent manifest.

-* Common:
-    * Set Current Component.
-    * Set Parameters:
-        * Vendor ID.
-        * Class ID.
-    * Check Vendor Identifier.
-    * Check Class Identifier.

-## Use Case Template: XIP Secure Boot

-* Common:
-    * Set Current Component.
-    * Override Parameters:
-        * Digest.
-        * Size.
-* Run:
-    * Set Current Component.
-    * Check Image Match.
-    * Directive Run.

-## Use Case Template: Firmware Download

-* Common:
-    * Set Current Component.
-    * Override Parameters:
-        * Digest.
-        * Size.
-* Install:
-    * Set Current Component.
-    * Set Parameters:
-        * URI.
-    * Fetch.

-## Use Case Template: Load from External Storage

-* Load:
-    * Set Current Component.
-    * Set Parameters:
-        * Source Index.
-    * Copy.

-## Use Case Template Load & Decompress from External Storage

-* Load:
-    * Set Current Component.
-    * Set Parameters:
-        * Source Index.
-        * Compression Info.
-    * Copy.

-## Use Case Template: Dependency

-* Dependency Resolution:
-    * Set Current Dependency.
-    * Set Parameters:
-        * URI.
-    * Fetch.
-    * Check Image Match.
-    * Process Dependency.

-* Validate:
-    * Set Current Dependency.
-    * Check Image Match.
-    * Process Dependency.

-For any other section that the dependency has, the dependent MUST invoke Process Dependency.

-NOTE: Any changes made to parameters in a dependency persist in the dependent.

 # Manifest Structure {#manifest-structure}